legetz/sf-metadata-adjust/README.md

 **Key points**

-- Requires no configuration—runs on every pull request touching Apex metadata files
+- Requires no configuration—runs on every pull request
 - Comment body includes a code block listing each `.rej` file returned by the command
 - Failing step signals reviewers that conflicts must be addressed before merging